Benkooo/Covid-19-DATAVIZ/README.md

 # Covid-19-DATAVIZ

-This project consists of the exploitation and vizualisation in real time of data concerning the Covid-19 pandemic throughout the world.
+A dashboard is provided for desktop and mobile.